Skip to main content

 What kind of treatment will I need?

-There are different ways to treat adrenal cancer, but the main types of treatment are surgery, radiation, and chemotherapy.
+There are different ways to treat adrenal cancer, but the main types of treatment are surgery, radiation, chemotherapy, and immunotherapy.
 A lot of times treatments are used together.

 The treatment plan that’s best for you will depend on: